Nurses In The Special Care Nursery Create A Safe, Nurturing Environment For Newborns And Parents

 Special Care Nursery, Candler Hospital

-Smart Living: Infants who are born prematurely, have low birth weight or other difficulties are cared for in the Special Care Nursery.
+Smart Living: Some infants who are born prematurely, have low birth weight or other difficulties are cared for in the Special Care Nursery.
 What can parents expect if their newborn needs to be treated there?

 Jolene Avery: Nurses in the Special Care Nursery work together to create a safe and nurturing environment for the newborns and their families.
 We want the parents who can’t be there all the time to know that their child is